 The Otonomo Vehicle Data Platform was designed to connect service providers to cleansed, normalized, enriched data from multiple OEMs.

-- Online, platform-as-a service (PaaS) standardized access across to data from all makes and models
+- Online, platform-as-a service (PaaS) standardized access to data from all makes and models

-- Straightforward access to normalized data of multiple OEMs data.
+- Straightforward access to normalized data from multiple OEMs

 - Flexible consumption of the specific data that is actually needed